 When Castor declined to prosecute in 2005, he said, Cosby couldn’t claim Fifth Amendment protection against self-incrimination in the civil suit.

-But Castor told Cosby’s attorneys Tuesday: “I’m not on your team.
+But, Castor told Cosby’s lawyers Tuesday: “I’m not on your team.
 I want them (the prosecutors who’ve charged Cosby) to win.”

 Other legal matters for Cosby

 Last month, a prosecutor in Los Angeles County declined to pursue a criminal case, saying evidence was insufficient to prove a crime was committed.
-Investigators learned Cosby was in New York the weekend of the event at which Goins accused Cosby of assaulting her.
+Investigators learned Cosby was in New York the weekend of the event at which Goins said Cosby assaulted her.

-According to an affidavit, Constand alleged Cosby drugged and sexually assaulted her in his Pennsylvania home in early 2004 after inviting her there to discuss her professional future.
+According to the affidavit of probable cause, Constand alleges Cosby drugged and sexually assaulted her in his Pennsylvania home in 2004, after inviting her there to discuss her professional future.